haftamuk/openhim-mediator-smis-dhis2-sync/README.md

 SUM - Sum of all returned row values
 AVERAGE  - Average of all returned row values
 LAST  - Last element of the returned rows
-MIDDLE  - Middle element of the returned rows
 FIRST  - First element of the returned rows

 SMIS should pass those flags in the request as parameters